March of the Penguins: Home media

 The French version of the documentary was released on DVD in France by Buena Vista Home Entertainment France on 26 July 2005 with a Blu-Ray release from Walt Disney Studios Home Entertainment France on 31 October 2008.
 It was later reissued on DVD on 1 June 2010 as a Disneynature product.
 The DVD extras address some of the criticisms the documentary had attracted, most notably by reframing the documentary as a scientific study and adding facts to what would otherwise have been a family film.
 This Region 2 release featured no English audio tracks or subtitles.

 The English version was released on DVD in the United States by Warner Home Video on 29 November 2005.
 It was never released on VHS by Warner Home Video, due to A Very Long Engagement being the last VHS by Warner Independent.
 It however spawned a VHS in French locations, such as French Canadian regions.
 It was later released on Blu-Ray by Warner on 27 March 2007.
-Neither release contains the French language version of the movie.
+Neither release contains the French-language version of the film.

 An extra on the DVD issue was the controversial 1948 Bugs Bunny cartoon Frigid Hare, in which Bugs visits the South Pole and meets a young penguin fleeing an Inuk hunter.
 The cartoon is not frequently seen because of its stereotypical depiction of the Inuk hunter, but it was included here uncut and uncensored.
 This is substituted in the American release with 8 Ball Bunny, likewise uncut and uncensored.
 The American release also includes an episode of Crittercam that highlighted the emperor penguins.

-Video Games
+Video games

-In November 2006, the documentary was adapted into a video game by DSI Games for the Nintendo DS, Game Boy Advance, GameCube, PS2 platforms.
+In November 2006, the documentary was adapted into a video game by DSI Games for the Nintendo DS and Game Boy Advance platforms.
 It features Lemmings-like gameplay.

 Parodies

-A 2005 French ad for the movie shows a man describing the movie to a coworker while referring to the penguins as "emperors", which results in the coworker imagining hundreds of Napoleons travelling through Antarctica.
+A 2005 French ad for March of the Penguins shows a man describing the film to a co-worker while referring to the penguins as "emperors", which results in the coworker imagining hundreds of Napoleons travelling through Antarctica.

 In 2007, a direct-to-DVD parody written and directed by Bob Saget called Farce of the Penguins was released.
 It is narrated by Samuel L. Jackson and features other stars providing voice-overs for the penguins.
 Although the film uses footage from actual nature documentaries about penguins, the parody was not allowed to include footage from March of the Penguins itself.